 Prof. Jan Kolata (geb.
 1949, Immenstadt) is a painter with a nationwide reputation and high exhibition activity.
-He stands out in his generation with his analytical approach, exploring the interaction of color and space.
+He stands out in his generation with his approach, exploring the interaction of color and space.

 Vita and reputation of the artist